lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
+The top level epics within the MVP are as follows:
+> As both a manager or helper, I want the ability to sort through my cupboard using a search filter to ensure I can quickly find the needs I would like.
+> As a helper, I want to be able to add items to a wish list in case I need more time to pay for certain needs.
+> As a U-fund Manager, I want to manage the cupboard of needs so that Helpers can access accurate and up-to-date information.

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._
+> Adding a 'filter by price' to the cupboard to ensure better sorting for users.
+> UI updates and runability to ensure a smoother user experience.

 ## Application Domain